 -By Tim Errington, DC

 Leg-length inequality is surprisingly common and can go undetected for many years.
-Usually there will eventually be some varying symptoms which can be from mild to extreme.
-So, if leg-length inequality is suspected, then a focused examination by a qualified structural chiropractor is the best course of action.
-He will determine the amount of difference and establish whether or not it is impacting on the patient’s spine and/or gait.
+Usually, there will eventually be some varying symptoms which can be from mild to extreme.
+If leg-length inequality is suspected, a focused examination by a qualified structural chiropractor is the best course of action.
+He will determine the discrepancy and establish whether or not it is impacting on the patient’s spine or gait.

-The chiropractor should determine the source of the inequality, and establish whether or not a correction should be made.
+The chiropractor should determine the source of the inequality, and establish whether or not a correction should is needed.
 Finally, he should determine, by evaluation, whether the treatment has sufficiently addressed the problem.

 The examination should commence when the client is in a standing, weight-bearing position.
 Measurements of leg-length discrepancy obtained pronely or lying down in non-weight-bearing positions are unreliable.
 They are unreliable because muscle imbalance will affect the results.
 If there is a pelvic tilt due to a possible leg length difference, an X-ray is the best course of action.
-Spinal degeneration that results from leg length discrepancies can be absolutely devastating to a person’s health, and it is therefore vital that an accurate clinical evaluation is made.
+Spinal degeneration that results from leg length discrepancies can be devastating to a person’s health.
+Therefore a proper clinical evaluation must be made.
 There can be no guessing here; there is too much at stake.
-Once an accurate determination is made, then effective chiropractic care can proceed.
-Since the legs provide support for the pelvis both during standing and walking, it is of no surprise that an inequality can have a far reaching effect on both pelvic and spinal alignment.
+Once we precisely determine the issue, then effective chiropractic care can proceed.
+Since the legs provide support for the pelvis both during standing and walking, it is of no surprise that inequality can have a far-reaching effect on both pelvic and spinal alignment.

-Here we see a 60 year old man whose inequality was never recognized.
-The result was massive degeneration and he used a walking stick just to get around.
-When he came to our clinic he had already suffered 25 years of terrible pain.
-This could all quite easily have been avoided if only he had found the right chiropractor is essential to stop this from happening.
+Here we see a 60-year-old man whose inequality was never recognized.
+The result was massive degeneration, and he used a walking stick to get around.
+When he came to our clinic, he had already suffered 25 years of terrible pain.
+Finding the right chiropractor is essential to stop this from happening.

-If one leg is shorter than the other then it follows that the pelvis becomes un-level and it tips the spine to one side.
-This can then cause an abnormal lumbar curvature or even a scoliosis.
+If one leg is shorter than the other, the pelvis becomes un-level, and it tips the spine to one side.
+This imbalance causes an abnormal lumbar curvature or even scoliosis.
 Walking patterns are altered subconsciously in compensation.
-This can lead to uneven wear and eventually hip or knee replacement surgery.
+These altered walking patterns can lead to uneven wear and eventually hip or knee replacement surgery.
 A leg-length difference of 5mm or over statistically results in a higher incidence of low back pain.
-Athletes, on the other hand, and those who spend a lot of time on their feet may develop chronic symptoms with just 3 mm of discrepancy.
+Athletes, on the other hand, and those who spend a lot of time on their feet may develop chronic symptoms with just 3 mm of a discrepancy.

 Anatomical or Functional?

 There are two classifications of a short leg based on structure and cause.
 Each needs identifying and will require different treatment.
 A difference in the length of the actual leg is an anatomical short leg.
-An anatomical short leg can happen after a fracture or perhaps a hip replacement, but is most often the result of asymmetrical growth.
-A functional short leg isn’t actually a short leg at all; it just seems that way.
-The most common cause is excessive pronation of a foot (flat foot) on one side, and another possibility that we see often here in Singapore is excessive valgus (bow legs).
-If one leg is bent more than the other then this may also be a cause.
+An anatomical short leg can happen after a fracture or perhaps a hip replacement.
+However, it is often the result of asymmetrical growth.
+A short functional leg isn’t a short leg at all; it just seems that way.
+The most common cause is excessive pronation of a foot (flat foot) on one side.
+Another possible cause that we often see here in Singapore is excessive valgus (bow legs).
+If one leg is bent more than the other, then this may also be a cause.

 Correction – Orthotic or Lift?

-For most patients, a slight under correction (to within about 3 mm) is generally the best way to achieve good results while avoiding any negative reactions.
-If the amount of lift needed exceeds 6 mm (i.e.the difference measured at the femur heads is more than 9 mm), then usually the additional lift must be built onto the shoe, since a lift in excess of 6 mm will push the foot out of most shoes.
-This is done by adding half of the heel lift amount to the sole of the shoe.
+For most patients, a slight under-correction (to within about 3 mm) is generally the best way to achieve good results while avoiding any adverse reactions.
+If the amount of lift needed exceeds 6 mm, then usually the additional lift must be built onto the shoe.
+A lift above 6 mm will push the foot out of most shoes.
+Do this by adding half of the heel lift amount to the sole of the shoe.

-When the chiropractor is considering making a correction for Leg Length Inequality this absolutely MUST be done by referring to a radiographic study (X-ray).
-At times the spine is such that a correction of the leg length will push the spine further away from normal alignment and this can have disastrous results.
-So, the correct weight bearing X-rays with the right interpretation is a must!
+At times the spine is such that a correction of the leg length will push the spine further away from normal alignment, and this can have disastrous results.
+So, the correct weight-bearing X-rays with the right interpretation is a must!

-Usually patients that present with a Leg Length Inequality are suffering symptoms and this is why they sought chiropractic care.
-If a pelvic tilt is left untreated long enough this will usually result in serious damage to the spine and especially the lower intervertebral disc.
-If this is the case then the treatment may take some weeks or months as the functional changes required to evoke change and healing must be done gradually.
+If a pelvic tilt is left untreated long enough, this will usually result in severe damage to the spine and especially the lower intervertebral disc.
+If this is the case, then the treatment may take some weeks or months as the functional changes required to evoke change and healing must happen gradually.

-At Total Health Chiropractic we will not introduce all the changes in one go as, if there is a provocation of symptoms, then we want to know what is causing it.
-We will usually loosen the pelvis and the spine with adjustments before gradually introducing corrective lifts.
+At Total Health Chiropractic Singapore, we will not introduce all the changes in one go.
+If there is a provocation of symptoms, then we want to know what is causing it.
+We will loosen the pelvis and the spine with adjustments before gradually introducing corrective lifts.
 The heel lift may be introduced from about the sixth adjustment, depending on the particular case.
-The lift will be introduced 3mm at a time with at least 4-8 weeks between to allow the body to gradually adapt.
-Obviously the more degeneration there is in the spine, the slower will be the changes.
-It’s usually better to be over conservative rather than over aggressive with the correction.
+The lift will be introduced 3mm at a time with at least 4-8 weeks between to allow the body to adapt gradually.
+The more degeneration there is in the spine, the slower will be the changes.
+It’s usually better to be over-conservative rather than over-aggressive with the correction.